pyama86/alterguard/README.md

 - Large table changes may take considerable time
 - Metadata locks may occur, so set appropriate maintenance windows
 - The tool stops immediately on any error to prevent data corruption
+- When using `--stdin`, queries must be terminated with semicolons
+- The `pt_osc_threshold` setting determines when to use pt-online-schema-change vs direct ALTER TABLE
+- Session timeout settings help prevent long-running locks during schema changes